VasiliuIonela/Final-Project-for-ITF-Manual-Testing-Course/README.md

 **Description:**
 * The Manager account can be accessed after login.
-* On the left you can see all the modules that Manager can access and modify.
+* On the left you can see all the modules that Manager can access and edit.
 * A Manager can Add New Customer  by clicking on the New Customer module.
-You can also edit details like adress, email, telephone of a customer.
+He can also edit details like adress, email, telephone of a customer.
 * A Manager can Edit Customer and Delete Customer by using Customer ID.
-A customer can be deleted only if he/she has  no active current or saving accounts
+A customer can be deleted only if he/she has  no active current or saving accounts.
 * A Manager can Add new account for an existing Customer.
 Currently system provides 2 types of accounts:

 ***Saving***